qyackulic/learning-journal/lesson6.md

 ## Color -- ch11

-:rocket: Color is a useful way to flash up your website.
-But, according to the book, it is important to make sure that the chosen colors do not clash too much and that one color is not over-dominant (DUckett, 255).
+::rocket:: Color is a useful way to flash up your website.
+But, according to the book, it is important to make sure that the chosen colors do not clash too much and that one color is not over-dominant (Duckett, 255).